Biden to meet Fed chair as inflation bites pocketbooks

 The meeting Tuesday will be the first since Biden renominated Powell to lead the central bank and comes weeks after his confirmation for a second term by the Senate.

-The White House said the pair would discuss the state of the U.S. and global economy and especially inflation, described as Biden's “top economic priority."
-The goal, the White House said, is a “transition from an historic economic recovery to stable, steady growth that works for working families.”
+The White House said the pair would discuss the state of the U.S. and global economy and especially inflation.

+“The most important thing we can do now to transition from rapid recovery to stable, steady growth is to bring inflation down,” Biden said in an op-ed posted Monday by The Wall Street Journal.
+“That is why I have made tackling inflation my top economic priority.”

 Inflation in the U.S. hit a 40-year high earlier this year, amid supply chain constraints caused by the global economy's recovery from the pandemic and Russia's invasion of Ukraine.